fluxedd/PortfolioSite/README.md

 # PortfolioSite
-A simple portfolio website hosted using GitHub pages.
+A simple portfolio website hosted using GitHub pages
 * Mobile responsiveness not yet implemented